codeweavers/fed-graduate-role/README.md

 So there are a few things to look at.
 I'll start with ERROR 1.

-1. ERROR 1: I've now got Angular listening on port 5500 (`ng serve --port 5500`) I can open it in a new browser tab by adding `ng serve --port 5500 --open`👀
+1. ERROR 1: I've now got Angular listening on port 5500 (`ng serve --port 5500`) I can open it in a new browser tab by adding `ng serve --port 5500 --open`

  - It still has the ERROR 404 (Not Found) - so, now I know it's listening on the right port, maybe there's something wrong with how I'm pointing to the styles.scss and main.ts files?
  - Have just double-checked json settings to make sure any instances of port 4200 have been changed to port 5500